China vows ‘forceful’ measures after U.S.-Taiwan meeting

 It urged the U.S. “not to walk further down a wrong and dangerous road.”

+In December, China’s military sent 71 planes and seven ships toward Taiwan in a 24-hour display of force directed at the self-ruled island after China expressed anger at Taiwan-related provisions in a U.S. annual defense spending bill.
+China’s military pressure campaign on Taiwan has intensified in recent years, and the Communist Party has sent planes or ships toward the island on a near-daily basis.

-By Thursday afternoon, there was no overt sign of a large-scale military response as of Thursday afternoon as China had done previously.
+But as of Thursday afternoon, there was no overt sign of a large-scale military response.

 “We will take resolute measures to punish the ‘Taiwan independence’ separatist forces and their actions, and resolutely safeguard our country’s sovereignty and territorial integrity,” said a statement from China’s Taiwan Affairs Office Thursday morning, referring to Tsai and her political party as separatists.

 Chinese vessels were engaged in a joint patrol and inspection operation in the Taiwan Strait that will last three days, state media said Thursday morning.
-The Fujian Maritime Safety Administration said its ship, the Haixun 06, would inspect cargo ships and others in the waters which run between Taiwan and China as part of this operation.
+The Fujian Maritime Safety Administration said its ship, the Haixun 06, would inspect cargo ships and others in the waters that run between Taiwan and China as part of the operation.

-Taiwan’s Ministry of National Defense said this evening it had tracked the China’s Shandong aircraft carrier passing through the Bashi Strait, to Taiwan’s southeast.
+Taiwan’s Ministry of National Defense said Wednesday evening it had tracked China’s Shandong aircraft carrier passing southeast of Taiwan through the Bashi Strait.
 On Thursday morning, it tracked three People’s Liberation Army navy vessels and one warplane in the area around the island.

-The PLA regularly flies warplanes towards Taiwan and sends navy ships around the island in a pressure campaign that has escalated in recent years.

-U.S. Congressional visits to Taiwan have stepped up in frequency in the last year, with the American Institute in Taipei, the de facto embassy announcing the arrival of another delegation Thursday.

-At the meeting, Tsai and McCarthy spoke carefully to avoid unnecessarily escalating tensions with Beijing.
-The two, standing side by side at the Ronald Reagan Presidential Library in California, acknowledged China’s threats against the island government.
+At their meeting Wednesday, Tsai and McCarthy spoke carefully to avoid unnecessarily escalating tensions with Beijing.
+Standing side by side at the Ronald Reagan Presidential Library in California, the two acknowledged China’s threats against the island government.

 “America’s support for the people of Taiwan will remain resolute, unwavering and bipartisan,” McCarthy said at a news conference later.
 He also said U.S.-Taiwan ties are stronger than at any other point in his life.